Great Lakes Surf Rescue Project

 –As long as you are struggling or fighting the current, you are drowning – Conserve your energy and do not do the Signs of Drowning.

-“Flip, Float, and Follow,” was created by the Michigan Sea Grant.
-It designed this new campaign to help people remember how to successfully escape a variety of dangerous currents such as rip currents, long-shore currents, and structural currents.
+“Flip, Float, and Follow,” is a new campaign to help people remember how to successfully escape a variety of dangerous currents such as rip currents, long-shore currents, and structural currents.

 Like “Stop, Drop, and Roll”, a simple fire safety technique taught to children as a component of fire safety week to extinguish a fire on a person’s clothes or hair, “Flip, Float and Follow” can be an effective psychological tool to focus on in order to avoid panic in a terrifying situation.